tjesi/TTM4205/README.md

 ## Ed Forum

 We use Ed as a forum in this course, and enrolled students can access the forum at [edstem.org/eu/courses/1290](https://edstem.org/eu/courses/1290/discussion).
+Note that the first time you log in to Ed you must do so using the link on Blackboard.

 ## Course Materials